 Compared to the first edition, over half the content of the book is new and the book is in full color throughout.
 New chapters include ones on general wave theory, gravity waves, the tropical atmosphere, the stratosphere, the oceanic MOC, and the equatorial ocean and El Nino.
-The book is available now in the UK and much of Europe, and will be available in North America and elsewhere as soon as stocks arrive.

 Samples and Downloads